Doichain/bounties/README.md

 # Bounty manager

-## Connects to a Github profile reads out issues with a certain label and provides for the admin a possibility to add a bounty.
-Other users can claim the bounty by providing a delivery date.
+## Connects to a Github profile reads out issues with a certain label and provides and admin frontend to add and configure the imported bounties.
+Users (bounty hunters) can block a bounty until the blocked date.

 ### TODOs
-- add doichain ci design to template / css
+- allowing the admin to put a longer/shorter time frame to block an issue
-- improve style of table
+- resize window.frame (if available) dynamically depending on the size of the underlying table (js)
-- clicking on a bounty should lead to see the bounty text in detail and provide an url to it.

-### Todos bounty hunter
 - send emails to admin / bounty hunter
 - approve bounty on github (change state to closed)

-### Todos bounty admin
 - remove bounty / or disable it from local database if bounty-tag is removed from github
+- add doichain ci design to template / css
+- improve style of table

 ### Environment variables
 The server reads from the MAIL_URL environment variable to determine how to send mail.
 The MAIL_URL should reference an SMTP server and use the form smtp://USERNAME:PASSWORD@HOST:PORT or smtps://USERNAME:PASSWORD@HOST:PORT